-However, I do have some concrete suggestions for how you can avoid falling onto the couch of an uninformed therapist and hopefully find someone who can help walk you through your relationship anxiety (and anxiety in general).
+However, I do have some concrete suggestions for how you can avoid falling onto the couch of an uninformed therapist and hopefully find someone who can help walk you through your anxiety and your pain.
 For there can be no doubt that we’re not meant to do this work alone, and if you have the resources and impulse to seek help, I encourage you to search until you find a skilled and compassionate therapist who can guide you through your dark night.

 While there is no formula for finding a great therapist, here are some general guidelines that might help you in your search:

 - Ask about Doubt: If you’re struggling with relationship anxiety, ask the diagnostic question, “What is your opinion about the part that doubt plays in a relationship?”
-If they respond that “doubt means don’t”, you know he or she is not the therapist for you.
+If they respond that “doubt means don’t”, you know they’re not the therapist for you.
 Keep in mind that even if a therapist hasn’t been specifically trained in relationship anxiety (as most therapist haven’t), that doesn’t mean they can’t guide you toward moving through your doubt and arriving at more clarity.

 - Shop Around: It’s unrealistic to expect that the first therapist you call will be a match.
 Don’t hesitate to speak with three or four therapists by phone (if they’re willing) to determine which one might be able to create a safe place for you.
 Many therapists offer a 10-minute free phone consultation to help both of you determine if you could be a good fit.